Model-Based Approaches to Channel Charting: Conclusion

 \section{Conclusion}

-The LR, ISQ, and MM algorithms presented in this paper significantly outperform the three algorithms in the seminal paper \cite{b1}, PSA, SM, and AE, in terms of performance.
+The LR, ISQ, and MM algorithms presented in this paper significantly outperform the three algorithms in the seminal paper \cite{b1}, PCA, SM, and AE, in terms of performance.
 As in \cite{b1}, we measure the performance in terms of connectivity (CT) and trustworthiness (TW).
 An important advantage of ISQ and MM over the three algorithms from \cite{b1} is that we can calculate each UE data independently as it comes, so it is much faster and simpler.
 In the case of LR, a similar advantage exists, however a number of UE data is first needed in order to perform the regression.
 The MM algorithm has more complexity than LR and ISQ but the advantage it provides in terms of TW and CT measures is significantly better than those of ISQ and LR.
 In addition, the MM algorithm results in channel charts with significantly better visual outcome.
 We studied an algorithm from the literature, intended for a different application, we call the JM algorithm.
 This algorithm has only very slight improvement over the MM algorithm at a very large increase in computational complexity.
 Finally, we introduced the RS algorithm whose performance is about the same as the MM and JM algorithms.
-The advantage of this algorithm is that it does not need the eigenvector and eigenvalue decomposition needed by the MM and JM algorithms, and furthermore, it has an RTL implementation which reduces complexity substantially.
+The advantage of this algorithm is that it does not need the eigenvector and eigenvalue decomposition needed by the MM and JM algorithms, and furthermore, its RTL implementation may be more straightforward as it does not require eigenvalue and eigenvector analysis.

-We assumed a 3D environment, the same as \cite{b1}.
-We also used static channels and, in the case of ISQ and LR, single subcarrier CSI as in \cite{b1}.
-A more complicated simulation model and employing mobility in the channel model can show that our algorithms perform even better.
-We note that mobility is an important motivation for channel charting \cite{b1}, yet it is rarely discussed in papers on this subject.

 Note that the MUSIC algorithm for $\theta$ is model based.
 In addition, the ISQ algorithm for $\rho$ is also model based.
 Finally, the MM, JM, and RS algorithms are completely model based for both $\theta$ and $\rho$.
-Their performance is better than the training-based algorithms PCA, SM, AE, and LR.
-As a result, we can say that the model-based algorithms ISQ, MM, JM, and RS outperform the training-based algorithms PCA, SM, and AE of \cite{b1}.
+The performance of ISQ, MM, JM, and RS are better than those of PCA, SM, and AE of \cite{b1}.
+PCA and SM employ standard techniques of dimensionality reduction whereas AE is training based.

 Reference \cite{b1} discusses an extension of the SM algorithm, called the SM+ algorithm.
 This algorithm employs a penalty in the objective function that keeps temporally adjacent points in the local geometry nearby in the channel chart.
 In \cite[Fig.~6 and Fig.~7]{b1}, it is stated that the TW and CT performance of SM and SM+ are close while SM+ provides more visually satisfying results than PCA, SM, and AE.
 Yet, comparing \cite[Fig.~6]{b1} with our Fig.~\ref{fig12} and Fig~\ref{fig46}, one can observe that LR, ISQ, and MM provide better visual outcomes than SM+.
 We have observed the same conclusion for the RS algorithm, which we are not presenting due to avoiding repetitive figures.
 For that reason, we did not attempt to simulate the SM+ algorithm in this paper.
 One can conclude based on the comparisons discussed above that MM, JM, and RS will outperform SM+ in TW and CT as well as the visual quality of the channel charts.